-If you want a free app, you might try Personal Capital.
+If you want a free personal finance software, you might try Personal Capital.
 This is a great option for tracking spending and your total net worth.
 Plus, you can set savings and spending goals.

 You shouldn’t use this app if you still need to make a budget.
 If you already have control over your spending, Personal Capital lets you see “the big picture.”